imatic/data-bundle/Resources/doc/Operations/Commands.rst

 Imatic\\Bundle\\DataBundle\\Data\\Driver\\DoctrineDBAL\\Command\\SoftDeleteHandler
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-- used to mark row in table as deleted
+- Used to mark row in table as deleted.
-- handler assumes that
+- Handler assumes that:

   - column in which primary key is stored is named ``id``
   - table has column ``deleted_at`` which stores time at which row was marked as deleted

-- alias: ``imatic_data.doctrine_dbal.generic_soft_delete``
+- Alias: ``imatic_data.doctrine_dbal.generic_soft_delete``
-- parameters
+- Parameters:

   - ``id`` - id of the row we want to mark as deleted
   - ``table`` - table the row is in

-- result
+- Result:

   - this handler doesn't return any result